sils-webinfo/accelerando/Readme.md

 ## Attribute values: name, id, class, rel

-Notes from Ryan: Your attribute values do a good job of describing the data in your representations.
-But you've forgotten to describe the state transitions (links and forms).
-You need to define rel attributes for the links in your application that indicate what kind of resource is being linked to.
-You also need to define class attributes for your forms that indicate what they do.

 ### id attribute values:
     create-cycle- Applied to a FORM tag.
 A form for creating a cycle. create-piece- Applied to a FORM tag.
 A form for creating a piece.